go-devroom/cfp/README.md

 Any topics related to Go are welcome, with a preference for open source projects rather than product pitches.
 We value talks about how a given project uses Go rather than how a project written in Go is used.

-The room will follow Go’s [Code of Conduct](https://golang.org/conduct).
+The room will follow Go’s [Code of Conduct](https://golang.org/conduct) and as part of FOSDEM, the FOSDEM Code of Conduct also applies.

 Cheers,
 Maartje Eyskens